 Input box Description 1/0 A slider button indicates whether the VPN SSL connection is enabled (I) or disabled (0).
 Click on the slider button to change the status of this connection.
 Newly created connections are enabled by default.
 Name Enter a unique name for this connection.
 The name has to consist of alphanumeric characters (i.e. letters excepting ä, ö, ü and ß, numbers and special characters).

-Certificate Select the server certificate for VPN SSL connections from the drop-down list.
+Input box Description Certificate Select the server certificate for VPN SSL connections from the drop-down list.
 The VPN certificate must be signed by the same Certificate Authority (CA) at all locations.
 It is therefore advisable to administer the VPN certification authority and the VPN certificates at one location and to export the VPN certificates from there to all other locations.
-Connection type Select the connection type and the function of the LANCOM R8S [®] Unified Firewall by selecting the appropriate radio button.
-You can choose from the following three types: Client-to-Site - A C2S connection is established (e.g. for full tunneling).
+Connection type Select the connection type and the function of the LANCOM R&S [®] Unified Firewall by selecting the appropriate radio button.
+You can choose from the following types: Client-to-Site - A C2S connection is established (e.g. for full tunneling).
 This connection type can, for example, be used with the OpenVPN client, primarily to connect mobile clients to your local network.
 Site-to-Site (Server) - An S2S connection is established with your LANCOM R&S [®] Unified Firewall acting as a server.
 Site-to-Site (Client) - An S2S connection is established.
 Your LANCOM R&S [®] Unified Firewall acts as a client.
+Bridge (Server) - A bridge server connection is established.
+You can create several bridge server connections; however, all connections must use the same bridge so that, for example, several locations can be combined into one network.
+No other settings are required.
+Bridge (Client) - A bridge client connection is established.
+As soon as a connection has been established, an automatically generated TAP interface appears in the port list for the bridge.
+This TAP interface cannot be removed from the bridge, but it can be used in desktop connections like any other interface in order to help to define rules.